 Students may pursue a combined Honors program in History of Art, Design, and Visual Culture, and another discipline.
-The common requirements in a combined Honors program are the same as for other Honors programs (refer to BA (Honors)).
+The common requirements in a combined Honors program are the same as for other Honors programs (refer to Bachelor of Arts (Honors)).

-A Combined Honors degree in History of Art, Design, and Visual Culture and another discipline requires a minimum of $\star 36$ at the junior and senior levels in History of Art, Design, and Visual Culture and a minimum of $\star 36$ in the other discipline.
+A Combined Honors degree in History of Art, Design, and Visual Culture and another discipline requires a minimum of $\star$ 36 at the junior and senior levels in History of Art, Design, and Visual Culture and a minimum of $\star$ 36 in the other discipline.
 Requirements in History of Art, Design, and Visual Culture follow:

-- 15 at the 200-level and 3 at the 300-level in HADVC, including at least 3 in an area outside the student's area of specialization.
-For the Combined Honors program, CLASS 254 and CLASS 255 may be used toward the senior level requirements. - HADVC 418 (★6) Honors Essay is normally required.
-However, with the Advisor's approval, this may be replaced with ★6 at the 400- or 500-level in HADVC if the student will be completing an Honors Essay in the other discipline.
+★15 at the 200-level and ★3 at the 300-level in HADVC, including at least ★3 in an area outside the student's area of specialization.
+For the Combined Honors program, CLASS 254 and CLASS 255 may be used toward the senior level requirements.

+HADVC 418 ( $\bigstar$ 6) Honors Essay is normally required.
+However, with the Advisor's approval, this may be replaced with $\bigstar$ 6 at the 400- or 500-level in HADVC if the student will be completing an Honors Essay in the other discipline.
 With special permission, a Combined Honors Essay may also be allowed in lieu of HADVC 418 [see Honors Essay].
-Consult the Honors Advisor for further information. - ★3 at the 400- or 500-level in HADVC. - A further ★9 in HADVC, including a maximum of ★6 at the junior level.
+Consult the Honors Advisor for further information.

+★3 at the 400- or 500-level in HADVC.

+A further $\star$ 9 in HADVC, including a maximum of $\star$ 6 at the junior level.